Posts

 Image

 PHYSICAL HEALTH ASSOCIATED WITH BRAIN HEALTH In middle-aged people, having risk factors like blood pressure, blood sugar, and cholesterol that are not well-controlled, combined with not following certain healthy habits, including exercise, diet, and sleep, are linked to a higher risk of stroke, dementia, or depression later in life, according to a study published in the October 23, 2024, online issue of Neurology ® , the medical journal of the American Academy of Neurology.
 These results do not prove that not having healthy habits increases the risk of these conditions; they only show an association.
-The eight cardiovascular and brain health factors, known as the American Heart Association's Life Essential 8, are being active, eating better, maintaining a healthy weight, not smoking, maintaining healthy blood pressure, getting enough sleep, and controlling cholesterol and blood sugar levels.
-"Brain health is paramount for the optimal well-being o...
+The eight cardiovascular and brain health factors, known as the American Heart Association's Life's Essentials 8, are being active, eating a healthier diet, maintaining a healthy weight, not smoking, managing healthy blood pressure, getting sufficient sleep, and controlling cholesterol and blood sugar levels.
+"Brain health is paramount for the optima...